- How is thymus cancer treated?

 In people with advanced disease, radiation therapy can be used to help ease (palliate) symptoms from the cancer such as shortness of breath, pain, bleeding, or trouble swallowing.

 The type of radiation therapy used most often to treat thymic cancer is external beam radiation therapy (EBRT).
-This type of radiation therapy uses x-rays from a machine outside the patient's body to kill cancer cells.
+This type of radiation therapy uses x-rays from a machine outside the patient’s body to kill cancer cells.
 The treatment is much like getting an x-ray, but the radiation is more intense.
-The procedure itself is painless.
+The procedure itself is painless, but it does cause side effects (discussed later on).
 Before your treatments start, the medical team will take careful measurements to determine the correct angles for aiming the radiation beams and the proper dose of radiation.
 They may also do special CT scans to help plan your treatments.
 Each treatment lasts only a few minutes, although the setup time — getting you into place for treatment — usually takes longer.
 Most often, radiation treatments are given 5 days a week for several weeks.

 Sometimes, an advanced form of 3D-CRT, called intensity-modulated radiation therapy (IMRT) is used.
 It uses a computer-driven machine that moves around the patient as it delivers radiation.
 Along with shaping the radiation beams and aiming them at the tumor from several angles, the intensity (strength) of the beams can be adjusted to minimize the dose reaching the most sensitive normal tissues.
 Most major hospitals and cancer centers are now able to provide IMRT.